antidot-framework/antidot-docs/docs/README.md

 };
 ````

-You can add PSR-15 middleware implementations made by community or made by you.
-See a list off community [PSR-15 Middleware implementations](https://github.com/middlewares/psr15-middlewares) or make a search in [packagist](https://packagist.org/?query=psr-15)
+You can add PSR-15 middleware implementations made by the community or made by you.
+See a list off community [PSR-15 Middleware implementations](https://github.com/middlewares/psr15-middlewares) or make a search in [Packagist](https://packagist.org/?query=psr-15)

 ````php
 <?php